labforge/ORB_SLAM3/README.md

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.

+## PCL (added by Awei)
+Required for saving the map in PCD format.
+I run the modified code with pcl-1.8 in Ubuntu 18.04.
+Here I just use the basic functions in PCL, so I think older versions of PCL also work.

 ## DBoW2 and g2o (Included in Thirdparty folder)
 We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.